-Note: You DO NOT have to fork the main GitHub repo to personalize your Powerline configuration!
+Note: Forking the main GitHub repo is not needed to personalize Powerline configuration!
 Please read through the Quick setup guide for a quick introduction to user configuration.

 Powerline is configured with one main configuration file, and with separate configuration files for themes and colorschemes.
 All configuration files are written in JSON, with the exception of segment definitions, which are written in Python.